anchpop/cookiecutter-django/{{cookiecutter.project_slug}}/readme.md

     createdb {{cookiecutter.project_slug}}                        # create a postgresql database python manage.py migrate               # initialize the database

-Then, for the email backend, we use Mailhog.
+To debug your Javascript using Visual Studio Code, get the (Debugger for Chrome)[https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome] extension, open the project is VSCode, select the {{cookiecutter.project_slug}} configuration and press start.

+We use Mailhog for our email backend while developing locally.
 So:

 1. [Download Mailhog for your OS](https://github.com/mailhog/MailHog/releases),